vbookshelf/Ziggy-Digital-Human-Chat-Companion/README.md

 - Low latency
 - A warm (smiley) voice

+## Lessons Learned
+- Less advanced models are much better for casual conversation e.g. GPT3.5 is much better that the latest ChatGPT versions and Llama3-70b-8192 is much better than the latest Llama models.
+As models become more advanced (better at instruction following, better at avoiding censored content, supporting function calling, reduced halluncinations) they tend to lose their natural human-like conversation qualities and start to sound more like machines that are trying to sound human.
+- Adding longer multi-line system messages that include sections and function calling instructions tend to make the chatbot produce more concise outputs that are not as natural as a chatbot with a simpler system message.

 ## Aside

 A tip for companies that are creating voices for text to speech applications: Ask the voice models to smile when the voices are being recorded.
 This will add warmth to the voice.
 If I remember correctly, it's a trick that salespeople use when speaking on the phone.